adipro/starter-academic/content/project/compressible-wec/index.md

 # Documentation: https://wowchemy.com/docs/managing-content/

 title: "Compressible wave energy converters"
-summary: "Compressible or variable-volume wave energy converters are a type of wave energy converters that expands and contracts under the action of the waves."
+summary: "Compressible or variable-volume wave energy converters are a type of wave energy converters that expands and contracts under the action of the waves.
+Such devices can have superior properties than conventional rigid devices."
 authors: []
 tags:
 - wave energy